-If you’re an American 40k player looking at the new terrain layout and thinking, “Wait, I can’t print this at home,” you’re not imagining it.
+If you’re an American 40k player looking at the new terrain footprints and thinking, “Wait, I can’t print this at home,” you’re not imagining it.
 We saw a post on Facebook that got us thinking about this, and we thought it was worth looking into further.
 One of the key footprint sizes in the new setup is just awkward enough to miss standard U.S. letter paper, which means the old easy move of printing templates, cutting them out, and testing games on the cheap suddenly got a lot less convenient.

 That’s why some people are giving the new layout changes a side-eye already.
 Maybe they genuinely make for a better table, and maybe the measurements landed there naturally after playtesting.